bitfactory-software/anyxx/tutorials/tutorial___3.md

 // -->

 <a name="t1"></a>
-## virtual_void tutoral 3: interface operator overloading
+## virtual_void Tutorial 3: Interface Operator Overloading

-Let us pick up this [this example in tutorial 1](tutorial___1.md/#t4).
+Let us pick up [this example from tutorial 1](tutorial___1.md/#t4).

-We left with an interface, that has a function ``draw``, witch recieves a parameter with type ``ostream``.
+We are left with an interface that has a function `draw`, which receives a parameter of type `std::ostream`.
-All types implementing this function, do this with the ideomatic overload of ``operator <<``.
+All types implementing this function do so with the idiomatic overload of `operator <<`.
-Wouldn't it be nice, to use such an overload also for the application of our interface?
+Wouldn't it be nice to use such an overload also for the application of our interface?

 Here is how this works out: